mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

   * Writes are globally visible.
 If one connection writes a value, all connections to the same service will see it.
 In general this mode is slower than the `local` mode due to the extra synchronization it has to do.
+This guarantees global happens-before ordering of reads when all transactions are inside a single GTID domain.
+Multi-domain use of causal_reads can cause non-causal reads to occur which is why it is highly recommended to avoid this when the global causal reads mode is used.

 ### `lazy_connect`